 Charges for council car parking to resume on 1 August 2020

-Buckinghamshire Council is reminding residents that parking charges are being reintroduced this weekend.
+Buckinghamshire Council provided free parking during the COVID crisis.
+Now restrictions are being lifted, parking charges are being reintroduced.
 From Saturday 1 August, everyone parking in a council car park or in a parking bay on the road, will be required to pay the required charge.
 The exceptions are blue badge holders, who may continue to park in designated bays.

 David Martin, Buckinghamshire Council Cabinet Member for Logistics, said:

 “The reintroduction of parking charges is a necessary part of the effective traffic management of our town centres as traffic levels continue to build.
 However, for the next few days, council car parking remains free for everyone; and I would encourage residents to make use of this facility to support local businesses.”

 In recent months, the reduction in numbers of vehicles on the roads has seen measurable improvements in air quality, particularly in urban areas.
 To support residents who want to continue to cycle, additional secure bicycle parking is being provided at many locations and railway stations.
 There are also plans to introduce cycle lanes, where this is feasible, to separate cyclists from other road users.